-The information provided to us indicated that this Fund had disregarded small fund assets, as defined in section 295.387 of the ITAA 1997.
-The Fund therefore had no segregated current pension assets or segregated non-current assets and could not use the segregated method to claim exempt current pension income during the income year.
+The information provided to us indicated that this Fund did not have disregarded small fund assets, as defined in section 295.387 of the ITAA 1997.
+Based on the information provided to us, there were no segregated current pension assets or segregated non-current assets during the income year.